 Villa Maya Retreat stretches out languidly along the banks of the Penet River that flows through the pretty village of Cepaka in the heart of Bali’s fertile ‘rice bowl’ Tabanan Regency.
 Shaded by natural jungle vegetation and lush tropical gardens, the villa’s eight living and sleeping pavilions offer total peace and privacy while maximising the serene river views.
-With six bedrooms, a 12-metre swimming pool, three plunge pools, two relaxation balés and secret garden hangouts, there’s plenty of space here to slow down, relax and recharge the batteries while the villa’s team of professional and friendly staff take good care of you.
+With six bedrooms, a 12 x 5-metre swimming pool, three plunge pools, two relaxation balés and secret garden hangouts, there’s plenty of space here to slow down, relax and recharge the batteries while the villa’s team of professional and friendly staff take good care of you.

 From the moment you descend the broad stone staircase that carves its way down the river gorge, Villa Maya Retreat will captivate you with its beauty and tranquillity.
 Jungle vines hang from mature trees, moss and lichen cling to carved statues and a waterfall cascades all the way to the villa hidden below.